Carath/TeXdrawer/README.md

 sudo sh run.sh
 ```

-Note that detexify docker image roughlty weights 3.6 Gb, be sure to have enough disk space.
+Note that detexify docker image roughlty weights 3.6 GB, be sure to have enough disk space.

 ## Usage